 If you can’t answer these questions up front, you probably cannot create valuable content.
 For example, if you know that you’re working to build engagement with Generation Z students just moving into college who are interested in renting and budgeting for the first time, you could create information that is helpful, offers solutions, and offers emotional guidance, which can then be shared on your app, website, and social media.
 If you didn’t have that information, making those judgment calls would be significantly harder.

-Content marketing is extremely important for search, customer engagement, and for driving continued value to your customers.
+Financial content marketing is extremely important for search, customer engagement, and for driving continued value to your customers.
 Taking steps to make yours more interesting, taking it to the next level, and differentiating yourself from competitors will make it that much more effective.